xolox/vim-notes/README.md

 ### The `g:notes_directory` option

 All your notes are stored together in one directory.
 This option defines the path of this directory.
+The default value depends on circumstances but should work for most people:

+ * If the profile directory where the plug-in is installed is writable, the directory `misc/notes/user` under the profile directory is used.
+This is for compatibility with [Pathogen] [pathogen]; the notes will be stored inside the plug-in's bundle.

+ * If the above doesn't work out, the default depends on the platform: `~/vimfiles/misc/notes/user` on Windows and `~/.vim/misc/notes/user` on other platforms.

 ### The `g:notes_suffix` option